Funding for Graduate Study

 The department is committed to supporting all graduate students in Romance Languages and Literatures.
 Teaching Fellowships and Graduate Assistantships are available to admitted students.
 Fellowships are renewable for up to two years upon satisfactory performance.

 Teaching Fellows receive a stipend, tuition remission for five courses per year, and health insurance.
-Guided by coordinators, Teaching Fellows are typically classes of Elementary or Intermediate language.
-Teaching Fellows teach two courses per semester.
+Under the close supervision of and training by our language coordinators, teaching fellows typically teach classes in Elementary or Intermediate language.
+Teaching Fellows teach two courses per semester, usually two sections of the same course.

 Graduate Assistants receive a stipend, tuition remission for five courses per year, and partial subsidy towards health insurance.
 These assistantships, customarily assigned in the first year of the student’s study, entail 15 hours of work per week in the departmental office.
 Knowledge of word-processing is necessary.